mpampuch/new-ibex-project-template/README.md

 watch -d -n 60 squeue -u YOUR_IBEX_USERNAME
 # Once your job is running, continue with the following steps

-# Code Server should now be activating.
+# code-server should now be activating.
 This should be almost instantaneous or very quick.
 Monitor it (and view the output of the initialization) by running
 tail -n 1000 -f bin/launch-code-server-*
 # Note: You can use Ctrl + C to get out of this view